AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 ---
 # Browse and filter lists {#list-screens}

-Most links from the left navigation menu display lists of objects, such as the list of **Deliveries** or **campaigns**.
+Most links from the left navigation menu display lists of objects, such as the list of **Deliveries** or **Campaigns**.
 Some of these list screens are read-only.
 You can customize the list display and filter these lists, as detailed below.

 ## Customize list screens {#custom-lists}